rasamsh/Angularapp/README.md

 #Angularapp
-This is an angular boiler plate with Jasmine ,Karma and Protractor
+This is an angular boiler plate with Jasmine, Karma, Protractor and polymer js
 ###Getting Started###

 ```